marshallm94/Learning_Notes/AWS.md

 	  can perform on various repo's.
 5. Image
 	* Once all the above has been completed, you/the user can push/pull docker images from your ECR.

+## EKS - Elastic Container Service for Kubernetes

+Kubernetes is an open source container orchestration tool designed to automate deploying, scaling and operating containerized applications.

+EKS allows the user to run Kubernetes across their infrastructure without having to interact with the Kubernetes management system, known as the control plane.
+The AWS account owner only need to provision and maintain the worker nodes if using EKS.

+Kubernetes:
+	* The control plane contains API's, the kubelet processes and the Kubernetes Master.
+	* The control plane allocates containers onto nodes (according to CPU needs)
+	* The control plane tracks the state of all Kubernetes objects, continually monitoring them.
+EKS takes care of all the above processes for the AWS users

+Worker nodes:
+	* Kubernetes clusters are composed of nodes (worker machine - One-Demand EC2 instance on AWS)
+	* Every node that is created uses a specific AMI (in order for Docker & Kubernetes to run on it)
+	* Once the worker nodes are setup by the user, they can be connected to EKS with an endpoint

+### Setting up EKS

+1. Create an EKS Service Role
+	* Create an IAM (Identity & Access Management) service role that allows EKS to provision and configure specific resources.
+The EKS role needs the following permission policies:
+		* AmazonEKSServicePolicy
+		* AmazonEKSClusterPolicy
+2. Create an EKS Cluster VPC
+3. Install kubectl and AWS-IAM-Authenticator
+	* kubectl = Kubernetes command line utility
+4. Create your EKS Cluster (using above information)
+5. Configure kubectl for EKS
+	* run `$ update-kubeconfig` via AWS CLI to create a kubeconfig file for your EKS cluster
+6. Provision and configure worker nodes
+7. Configure worker nodes to join EKS Cluster